daschwanden/docs/install-guide/nind.md

 In addition to the general prerequisites, you will need:

 * Access to a Linux machine running an OS supported by Nephio (Ubuntu 20.04/22.04, Fedora 34) with a minimum of 8vCPUs and 8 GB in RAM.
-* The Linux machine requires to have Docker as well as the g2tp driver installed.
+* The Linux machine requires to have Docker as well as the gtp5g kernel module installed.

 ## Provisioning Nephio